 To succeed in this field, you need determination, patience, perseverance, flexibility to adapt to constant changes, respect for clients and co-workers, open-mindedness, and sensitivity to different cultures and dispositions.

 Whatever work you choose, you should love what you're doing, so you can serve and enjoy at the same time.

 Thank you, Amalia.
 Congratulations on your new career.
 We wish you every success and know you'll soon find your balance as a working mom.

 Learn More About Medical Office Assistant Training

-Herzing College Winnipeg offers a 12-month Medical Office Assistant diploma.
-Training includes a 6-week practicum at a clinic or hospital.
+Herzing College offers a medical office administration diploma that takes no more than a year to complete.
+Training includes a six-week practicum at a clinic or hospital.

 Wondering if MOA training is right for you?

-Click below to explore the program in more detail, and chat live with Admissions Advisor today.
+Click below to explore the program in more detail, and chat live with an admissions advisor today.
 We're here to help!